 Before joining ACE, Dr. Bobby was chief diversity officer and associate professor in the School of Education at the University of Puget Sound (WA).
-As the inaugural chief diversity officer for Puget sound, she held the primary responsibility for coordinating and implementing the university’s strategic plan for diversity and directing early college access and achievement programs.
-Some signature initiatives included establishing a diversity Advisory Council, Moment-Us: Exploring and Embracing Our Diversity, the Spectrum Cultural Exploration Series, town hall meetings and Valuing Wholeness Achieved Through Difference, an appreciative inquiry.
-Dr. Bobby, in collaboration with faculty colleagues, launched the Faculty Diversity Narratives: Classroom Moments of Unanticipated Student Spotlighting series, the Allies Project and established the Puget Sound Diversity and Inclusion Annual Report.
+As the first chief diversity officer for Puget Sound, she held the primary responsibility for coordinating and implementing the university’s strategic plan for diversity and directing early college access and achievement programs.

 During Dr. Bobby’s career, she has served in higher education and K–12 leadership roles prompting access and equity in education.
-This includes serving as special assistant to the chancellor of the New York City public school system to research, advise, and provide support for initiatives aimed toward systemic educational reform for the New York City Public Schools.
-She has also served as a consultant to the College Board, the Bill & Melinda Gates Foundation, and the College Success Foundation focusing on leadership development, college access, and organizational effectiveness.
-Her experience as a higher education and K12 researchers and practitioner spans more than 15 years, and includes strategic planning, governance and accountability, academic and co-curricular initiatives, accreditation, applied research, economic and workforce development, student retention, graduation and change management.
+This includes being appointed by the chancellor of the New York City public school system to a senior-level cabinet post to research, advise, and provide support for initiatives aimed toward systemic educational reform for the New York City Public Schools.
+She has also served as a consultant to the College Board, the Bill & Melinda Gates Foundation, and the College Success Foundation focusing on leadership development, college access, and organizational transformation.